remp2020/crm-salesfunnel-module/README.md

 If the form is valid, backend will create new unfinished payment for the user and the server response will contain redirection to payment gateway.

+### Sample funnel

+Module provides seeder with single demo funnel which contain very barebone bootstrap-based design and simple javascript handler to ask and validate user's email/password.

+When the module is enabled, you can seed this funnel by running `php bin/command.php application:seed` and it will get available at `/sample` URL on your domain.
+You can (and should) also find your funnel in CRM admin (`/sales-funnel/sales-funnels-admin/)`as you still need to enable subscription types and gateways for this newly seeded funnel to work correctly.

+If you want to only view the sample implementation of funnel, you can [find it here](./src/seeders/sales_funnels/sample.twig).

 ## Events and handlers